GUITAR LESSONS – GUITAR SCHOOL – GUITAR TEACHERS

 Guitars are nearly ubiquitous in modern music, showing up in jazz, rock, pop, country, and other styles of music.
 As such, they are very versatile instruments.

+Countless studies sing the developmental praises of learning a musical instrument, with benefits (eighteen of which can be found here) as wide ranging as better memory and improved math skills.
 Learning guitar, in particular, can teach students chord progression and other fundamentals of musical theory alongside musical benefits that come from studying other instruments.
 It’s easy to begin playing the guitar, but there are always new techniques for advanced students to master.

 Acoustic, Electric, Bass – How do I choose?